szym/display/README.md

 # display: a browser-based graphics server

-A very lightweight display server for Torch.
-Best used as a remote desktop paired with a SSH session (in regular terminal).
+A very lightweight display server for [Torch](http://torch.ch).
+Best used as a remote desktop paired with a terminal of your choice.

 Use a Torch REPL (e.g., [trepl](https://github.com/torch/trepl)) via SSH to control Torch and tell it to display stuff (images, plots, audio) to the server.
 The server then forwards the display data to (one or more) web clients.